Hamburg Messe und Congress GmbH is responsible for processing information on our webpages.

 To support this feature, Google Analytics captures Google-authenticated user IDs, which are then temporarily combined with our Google Analytics data to define and create target audiences for advertisement across devices.

-You may object to cross-device remarketing/targeting permanently by disabling personalised advertising in your Google account using the following link: https://www.google.com/settings/ads/onweb/.
+You may object to cross-device remarketing/targeting permanently by disabling personalised advertising in your Google account using the following link: www.google.com/settings/ads/onweb/.

-For us as operators of our website, the data collected in this way remain anonymous, and we are unable to draw any conclusions regarding the identity of any user.
+For us as operators of our website, the data collected in this way remains anonymous, and we are unable to draw any conclusions regarding the identity of any user.
 However, Facebook will store and process this information.
 This means that linking it with the relevant user profile is possible, and Facebook may use this information for its own advertising purposes according to the Facebook policy on the usage of user data.
 This method allows Facebook to place advertisements on Facebook pages as well as non-Facebook websites.
-As the operator of our website, we have no influence on the way these data are used.
+As the operator of our website, we have no influence on the way this data is used.